Published On: Apr 29 2014 06:05:59 PM CDTUpdated On: May 05 2016 01:00:00 AM CDT

 1981: Bobby Sands, a 27-year-old member of the Provisional Irish Republican Army, dies in the Long Kesh prison hospital after 66 days of hunger-striking.
 Sands was the leader of the hunger strike effort by Irish republican prisoners in protest of the removal of "Special Category Status," which had previously granted them de facto prisoner of war status and relief from some ordinary prison regulations.
 A total of 10 republican prisoners died before the protest ended.
 Sands was serving a 14-year sentence for possession of a revolver used in an October 1976 gun battle with police following the bombing of a furniture store in Dunmurry, Northern Ireland.
 Pictured here is a mural honoring Sands on the wall of the Sinn Fein offices in Belfast.

 1979: Actor Vincent Kartheiser, best known for his TV roles on "Angel" and "Mad Men," is born in Minneapolis, Minnesota.
 He's seen here with his then girlfriend, Alexis Bledel of "Gilmore Girls" fame, in January 2013.
 The two married in June 2014.

 1978: Pete Rose of the Cincinnati Reds becomes the 13th player in major-league history to reach 3,000 hits, with a single off Montreal Expos pitcher Steve Rogers.
 Rose would go on to collect a total of 4,256 hits during his career, a record that still stands today.

 1973: Secretariat wins the 1973 Kentucky Derby in 1:59 2/5, setting a record that still stands today.
 He went on to set records at both the Preakness Stakes and the Belmont Stakes, becoming the first U.S. Triple Crown winner in 25 years.
-Secretariat was the ninth horse to win the Triple Crown and only two have won it since, Seattle Slew in 1977 and Affirmed in 1978.
+Secretariat was the ninth horse to win the Triple Crown and only three have won it since, Seattle Slew in 1977, Affirmed in 1978 and American Pharoah in 2015.

 1961: In the first manned flight of Project Mercury, Alan Shepard becomes the first American to travel into outer space.
 Shepard rode his Freedom 7 capsule on a 15-minute suborbital flight, reaching an altitude of 101.2 nautical miles.